Modern UI Troubleshooting: Developer Tools in the Browser

 The viewsParams and controlsParams fields contain information about the views and controls that need to be reloaded.
 The viewsParams field contains the views that are initialized with the CreateSingle method in TypeScript.
 The controlsParams field contains the views that are initialized with the CreateCollection method and other controls, such as the form toolbar.

-For the GET request, in the fieldStates field on the Preview tab, you can see the default state of the element.
+For the POST request, on the Preview tab (on the right pane of the

 Opening Developer Tools for a Form That Opens in a New Tab